In School Arts Residency

 Created in 2015, professional artists, using music, drama, and interactive fun, give Pre-K to 4th-grade children insights into the importance of reading, appreciating nature, understanding their emotions, staying healthy, handling bullying, and many other topics of importance.
-Two Hundred and fifty young students attend each weekday session.
-Seven Smart Arts! sessions were scheduled for 2015- 2016.
-A minimum of 12 sessions are planned for 2016-2017.
+Up to two hundred and fifty young students attend each session.
 Smart Arts!
 Is presented in the Queen Theater.

 On Screen|In Person